msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * **Requires WooCommerce 3.0 or above**
 * **For WooCommerce 2.6 support you need to use [version 4.4.9](https://downloads.wordpress.org/plugin/multibanco-ifthen-software-gateway-for-woocommerce.4.4.9.zip)**
 * Plugin name changed
-* New and faster MBWAY endpoint
+* New and faster MB WAY endpoint
 * Force “New order” email to the store owner upon Payshop payment
 * Remove non-small icons
 * Renamed our order metabox to “IfthenPay” for simplicity